 Posted Apr 03, 2016

 Duchenne Smile.
-Psychologist and nonverbal communication expert, Paul Ekman, uses this term to describe the true smile of happiness.
-In addition to the upturned corners of the mouth (which stereotypically are associated with a smile), the Duchenne smile is identified by the narrowed, happy eyes that leave wrinkles, or “crow’s feet.”
-A person who is trained in Ekman’s Facial Affect Coding System (FACS) can always tell a true, or Duchenne smile from smiles that mean other things.
+Psychologist and nonverbal communication expert Paul Ekman uses this term to describe the true smile of happiness.
+In addition to the upturned corners of the mouth, which stereotypically are associated with a smile, the Duchenne smile is identified by the narrowed, happy eyes that leave wrinkles, or “crow’s feet.”
+A person trained in Ekman’s Facial Affect Coding System (FACS) can always tell a true, or Duchenne smile from smiles that mean other things.

 Uncomfortable Smile.
-When people feel uncomfortable, such as when someone says something inappropriate, they may engage in an uncomfortable smile that is designed to cover up their true feeling of discomfort.
-In one ingenious experiment, women in a job interview were asked an inappropriate sexual question, and most of them displayed an uncomfortable smile.
-You can read more about this study here.
+When people feel uncomfortable, such as when someone says something inappropriate, they may engage in an uncomfortable smile designed to cover up their true feeling of discomfort.
+In one ingenious experiment, women in a job interview were asked an inappropriate sexual question, and most displayed an uncomfortable smile.
+(Read more about this study here.)

 Sarcastic Smile.
-This smile suggests a positive emotion (the upturned mouth), but the eyes can often give it away – there is a look of disdain.
+This smile suggests a positive emotion (the upturned mouth), but the eyes often give it away: There is a look of disdain.
 Sometimes, a sarcastic smile can look crooked, demonstrating the conflicting emotions of amusement and dislike.

 Ekman, P. (2007) Emotions revealed.
 New York: Holt.